 To learn more about the 2021 Gladstone Harbour Report Card results, please click here.

 GHHP Education Resource Kit

-The Gladstone Healthy Harbour Partnership have developed an educational resource kit to increase awareness of the testing of the harbour in school curriculums.
-The GHHP Education Resource Kit is an effective method to educate students and their families about how the health of the harbour is being monitored.
-The kit utilises GHHP resources, such as the annual Report Card and children’s story book to create a comprehensive package to build the student’s knowledge of harbour health testing and the scientific processes involved.
-The GHHP Education Resource Kit is providing an opportunity, within the education system, for the community to gain an understanding of what is happening within Gladstone.
+The Gladstone Healthy Harbour Partnership has developed an educational resource kit to form part of the school curriculum.
+The activities and assessment pieces aim at increasing student’s awareness of harbour testing for students from prep to grade 12.
+The GHHP Education Resource Kit is an effective method to educate students and their families about how the health of the harbour is being monitored, and the kit utilises GHHP resources such as the annual Report Card and children’s story book to create a comprehensive package.
+The package is aimed at not only building the student’s knowledge of harbour health testing, but also the scientific processes involved.
+The GHHP Education Resource Kit is providing an opportunity within the education system, for the community to gain an understanding of what is happening locally in the Gladstone region.

-The Gladstone Harbour Science Education Kit, will provide the following outcomes for GHHP, schools/ students and the community:
+The Gladstone Healthy Harbour Partnership Education Resource Kit will provide the following outcomes for GHHP, schools/ students and the community:

 - Community awareness of Gladstone Healthy Harbour Partnership, including the vision, role, and partners

 - An understanding of the science behind the testing of Gladstone Harbour, resulting in the grades provided in the annual Report Card

 - The instigation of family discussion about Harbour Health, with resources taken home and accessed online at home

 - A local example of what is happening now to get a real understanding of environmental, social, economic and cultural science for students

 - Professional development for teachers as to the scientific testing of Gladstone Harbour and the results of the testing